canonical/lxd/doc/faq.md

  - Recursive POSIX ACLs placed on your home directory

 Either of those can be used to allow the user in the container to have working read/write permissions.
-When not setting one of those, everything will show up as the overflow uid/gid (65536:65536) and access to anything that's not world readable will fail.
+When not setting one of those, everything will show up as the overflow UID/GID (65536:65536) and access to anything that's not world readable will fail.

-Privileged containers do not have this issue as all uid/gid inthe container are the same outside.
+Privileged containers do not have this issue because all UID/GID in the container are the same as outside.
 But that's also the cause of most of the security issues with such privileged containers.

-### How can I run docker inside a LXD container?
+### How can I run Docker inside a LXD container?
-In order to run Docker inside a LXD container the `security.nesting` property of the container should be set to `true`.
+To run Docker inside a LXD container, the `security.nesting` property of the container should be set to `true`.

 ```bash
 lxc config set <container> security.nesting true
 ```

-Note that LXD containers cannot load kernel modules, so depending on your Docker configuration you may need to have the needed extra kernel modules loaded by the host.
+Note that LXD containers cannot load kernel modules, so depending on your Docker configuration you might need to have the needed extra kernel modules loaded by the host.

-You can do so by setting a comma separate list of kernel modules that your container needs with:
+You can do so by setting a comma-separated list of kernel modules that your container needs with:

 ```bash
 lxc config set <container> linux.kernel_modules <modules>